RGB-Tools/rgb-sandbox/README.md

 ```

 ## Manual demo recording
-Following the manual demo and rxecuting all the required steps is a rather long
+Following the manual demo and executing all the required steps is a rather long
 and error-prone process.

 To ease the task of following the steps, a recording of the manual demo